Diplomatic missions

 Website: www.mfa.bg/embassies/qatar

-Address: Jumeira Road, Villa № 18, Dubai, U.A.E.; P.O.
+Address: Jumeira Road, Villa №18, Dubai, U.A.E.; P.O.
 Box 72535

-Telephone: +971 4 3442419;
+Telephone: +971 4 3442419

 Fax: +971 4 3442341

-Muneer Ahmed Sulaiman
+mr. Muneer Ahmed Sulaiman

-Fax:+968 2 456 29 48
+Fax: +968 2 456 29 48

-The embassy of Oman in Vienna is accredited for Bulgaria.
+The Embassy of Oman in Vienna is accredited to the Republic of Bulgaria

-Embassy of Oman in Vienna
+Embassy of Oman in Vienna, the Republic of Austria

 Address: Omani Embassy in Vienna, Austria Waehringer Strasse 2-4/24/25, 1090 Vienna, Austria